hoelzer/mgnify-lr/README.md

 If you want to run on a HPC w/ LSF and Singularity use:
 ```
--profile lsf,docker,singularity
+-profile lsf,singularity
-# In that case you should also adjust --cachedir, --workdir, --databases to match your HPC environment
+# In that case you should also adjust --singularityCacheDir, --workdir, --databases to match your HPC environment
 ```

 # Workflow